Qbject/six-dot-bot/docs/api-reference.md

 - Displaying native popups
 - And much more

-For more comprehensive MiniApp documentation, refer to the [official Telegram documentation](https://core.telegram.org/bots/webapps).
+For more comprehensive Mini App documentation, refer to the [official Telegram documentation](https://core.telegram.org/bots/webapps).

 ## Main Concepts